College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

 Michigan State University is one of the best schools in the United States for getting a degree in non-professional general legal studies.
-Located in the city of East Lansing, Michigan State is a public university with a fairly large student population.
+Located in the small city of East Lansing, Michigan State is a public university with a very large student population.

-After graduating, non-professional general legal studies degree recipients usually earn an average of $20,423 at the beginning of their careers.
+Soon after graduating, non-professional general legal studies degree recipients generally make about $20,423 in the first five years of their career.

 More information about a degree in non-professional general legal studies from Michigan State University